lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the cyoa directory.<br/><br/>
 ![cyoa1](readme_images/cyoa1.png)

-- Run the main.go file in the main directory to start the web app.
+- Run all the .go files in the main directory to start the web app.
 (By default, the program will take the gopher.json to build the story tree.
 You can also use the f flag to specify the path of the file)<br/><br/>
 ![cyoa2](readme_images/cyoa2.png)

 - Visit the root path of the web app on a browser (it will be redirected to the /intro path).
 (In this example, we will choose some options (the ones in a darker color) to make our story)<br/><br/>